Most efficient solar panels 2024

 Solar panel efficiency is calculated by dividing the module power rating (Pmax) by the area (m2) at STC (1000W/m2)

-Many factors, including temperature, irradiance level, cell type, and interconnection of the cells can influence overall panel efficiency.
+Many factors, including temperature, irradiance level, cell type, and interconnection of the cells, can influence overall panel efficiency.
 Surprisingly, even the colour of the protective backsheet can affect efficiency.
-A black backsheet might look more aesthetically pleasing, but it absorbs more heat resulting in higher cell temperature, which increases resistance; this, in turn, slightly reduces total conversion efficiency.
+A black backsheet might look more aesthetically pleasing, but it absorbs more heat, resulting in higher cell temperature and increased resistance, which slightly reduces total conversion efficiency.

 Comparison chart of the most efficient solar panels